-John Carbone, born 1975 and a Malta resident, is a member of the Association of Certified Chartered Accountants and Malta Institute of Accountants and holds a warrant issued by the Malta Accountancy Board to act as a Certified Public Accountant.
+John Carbone, born 1975 and a Malta resident, is a member of the Association of Certified Chartered Accountants, and holds a warrant issued by the Malta Accountancy Board to act as a Certified Public Accountant.
 He has also completed a Diploma in Financial Services Operations and Compliance.
 He has worked in a number of financial roles as well as previously being CEO of Fast Track Diagnostics Limited, a Siemens Healthineers subsidiary.